Training structure

 Faculty of Science

-The aim of this course is to help students understand how to measure variation in biology, and how it can be represented.
-It is based on concrete examples drawn from various disciplines in biology (ecology, developmental biology, evolution, genetics, physiology) and gives the statistical tools for measuring this variation and the graphical methods for representing it.
-The statistical concepts of sampling, inference, distribution, central tendency, dispersion, distribution function, parameters, confidence intervals and dependence between variables for different types of variables (binomial, discrete, continuous) are explained with the help of practical exercises based on biological problems.
+The aim of this EU is to explain how to measure variation in biology and how it can be represented.
+It is based on concrete examples from various disciplines of biology (ecology, developmental biology, evolution, genetics, physiology) and provides the statistical tools to measure this variation and the graphical methods to represent it.
+The statistical concepts of sampling, inference, distribution, central tendency, dispersion, distribution function, parameters, confidence interval, and dependence between variables for different types of variables (binomial, discrete, continuous) are explained using tutorials based on biological problems.

-Competencies targeted by the EU (see competency framework):
+Skills targeted by the EU (see skills reference framework):

 - Descriptive analytical tools in biology, introduction to biostatistics through the analysis of biological patterns